JuliaDataScience/JuliaDataScience/contents/julia_101.md

 A lot of times, we don't care about the name of the function and want to quickly make one.
 What we need are **anonymous functions**.
 They come a lot in Julia's data science workflow.
-For example, when using `DataFrames.jl` (@sec:dataframes) or `Plots.jl` (@sec:plots), sometimes we need a quick and dirty function to filter data or format plot labels.
+For example, when using `DataFrames.jl` (@sec:dataframes) or `Plots.jl` (@sec:datavisPlots), sometimes we need a quick and dirty function to filter data or format plot labels.
 That's when we reach out for anonymous functions.
 They are specially useful when we don't want to create a function and a simple in-place statement would be enough.